CiscoCloud/distributive/README.md

 problem.
 Distributive is simple, lightweight, and easy to configure, and doesn't provide its own scheduling, dashboard, etc. It is designed to be used within frameworks such as Sensu and Consul.
-Luckily, Distributive conforms to [Nagios exit code specifications] [Nagios], and can be used just like any other plugin.
+Luckily, Distributive conforms to [Nagios exit code specifications], and can be used just like any other plugin.
 Its advantage over other plugins is that it is small, fast, and has no dependencies.